HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/metadata.rst

-there is also a range of global metadata, describing information about how, and when the data was processed, what data files it used, information about the site (e.g., latitude and longitude) etc. The full list of metadata fields is provided in Table 1.
+there is also a range of global metadata, describing information about how, and when the data was processed, what data files it used, information about the site (e.g., latitude and longitude) etc. The full list of global metadata fields is provided in Table 1.

-**Table 1: Table of metadata fields.
-The metadata listed as common are present in all product files for that network**
+**Table 1: Table of global metadata fields.
+The metadata listed as common are present in all product files**

 .. csv-table::
    :file: table_metadata.csv